 What Will My Scars From Liposuction Look Like?

 Since liposuction uses very small incisions, the resulting scar is also usually minimal in size.
 Whenever possible, Drs.
-Kalus and Rowin place incisions in discreet locations to camouflage scars within the natural contours of the body.
+Rowin and Kalus place incisions in discrete locations to camouflage scars within the natural contours of the body.
 As time passes, any visible scarring should begin to turn pink and fade.
 Most patients report that their scars are virtually imperceptible once fully healed and consider any post-surgical scarring well worth the body contouring results achieved with liposuction.

 How Much Does Liposuction Cost?